-The Reveley Geospatial Learning Center, College of Natural Resources, was formed to encourage, facilitate, and coordinate, on an interdisciplinary basis, remote sensing and geographic information system (GIS) research at UI.
-The unit maintains "state of the art" computing hardware, software, and field equipment for project support.
+The Reveley Geospatial Learning Center, College of Natural Resources, was formed to encourage, facilitate, and coordinate remote sensing and geographic information system (GIS) research at UI on an interdisciplinary basis.
+The unit maintains state of the art computing hardware, software, and field equipment for project support.
 Research funding comes from a variety of sources including NASA, USFS, and commercial forest industries, among others.
-Most research projects utilize graduate students as essential elements in both data acquisition and interpretation.
+Most research projects utilize graduate students in both data acquisition and interpretation.
 These projects often form the basis of either a thesis or dissertation.

 Rocky Mountain Cooperative Ecosystem Studies Unit